Non-decomposable Lagrangian cobordisms between Legendrian knots: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank Georgios Dimitroglou Rizell and Joshua Sabloff for the very helpful discussions.
-The first author was partially supported by the 4EU+ academic mini-grant MA/4EU+/2024/F3/01.
+The first author was supported by GA\v{C}R Lead Agency Grant 26-20231L.
 The second author was supported by the grants GAUK 134125 and PRIMUS/24/SCI/009.